juliomrqz/statusfy/packages/docs/src/config/README.md

 - Type: `string`
 - Default: `content`

-The path that define the location of your incidents' markdown source files.
+The path that defines the location of your incidents' markdown source files.

 ### frontMatterFormat

 - Type: `string`
 - Default: `undefined`

-Define the format of the Incidents' Front Matter.
+Define the default format of the Incidents' Front Matter used by the `new-incident` command (More info [here](../guide/commands.md#new-incident)).
 You can choose one of the following: yaml, yml, toml, json.
-For more details, see the guide on [Incidents' Front Matter](../guide/markdown.md#front-matter).
+For more details, see the guide on [Incidents' Front Matter](../guide/incidents.md#front-matter).

 ### systems